teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 ### install

-> By default, the dependency-resolver installs packages from Bit.dev's registry (using your Bit.dev credentials).
+> By default, the dependency-resolver installs packages from Bit.dev's registry (using your Bit.dev token, listed in your `@bit` configuration, in the `.npmrc` file).
-If your NPM is configured to use a registry different than NPM's - the Dependency Resolver will use that configured registry, instead.
+If your npm is configured to use a registry different than npmjs's - the Dependency Resolver will use that configured registry, instead.

+> The 'install' process includes importing components and linking them to the `node_modules` directory.

 ##### Install all dependencies listed in the Dependency Resolver configuration: